evangoer/podcasts/readme.md

 # Podcasts

-podcasts that I am subscribed to:
+podcasts that Wil Moore is subscribed to

 ## Essential